-The fees are available on enquiry.
+The fees are available to view on the website (Info - Sessions & Fees).
 Details of when and how they can be paid are in the Parent Contract which each parent is asked to read and sign before their child starts at the pre-school.
-Parent/carers are also asked to sign a 09.01f Parent Payment Agreement which is given to them when they visit the pre-school.
+This can be found on the website (Info - Parent Contract)

 For your child to keep their place at our pre-school, you must pay the fees.
 We are in receipt of Free Early Education Entitlement funding for two, three and four year olds; where funding is not received, then fees apply.
-For more information on Funded Early Education Entitlement funding please visit Essex County Council website.
+For more information on Free Early Education Entitlement funding please visit Essex County Council website: http://dnn.essex.gov.uk/eycp/FUNDING/FEEE34.aspx